-Students in form 1 start the CCSLC5 program and will be examinable when they have acquired the skills at the end of form 3.
-The core subjects in CCSLC are: English, Mathematics, Social Studies, Integrated Science and Spanish (also see page 16).
+Students in Form 1 start the CCSLC5 program and will be assessed when they have acquired the skills at the end of Form 3 or earlier is they have showed their readiness.
+The core subjects in CCSLC are: English, Mathematics, Social Studies, Integrated Science, Digital Literacy and Spanish (also see page 16).

-At the end of form 3 students can choose either between the Academic (Science, Business or Social Economics) or Vocational stream (General Construction, Early Childhood Development, or Community Hosting Services).
+At the end of Form 3, students can choose either between the Academic (Science, Business or Social Economic) or Vocational stream (General Construction or Community Hosting Services).